TrueBlocks/trueblocks-core/docs/content/data-model/chaindata.md

 | articulatedTrace | human readable version of the trace action input data     | [Function](/data-model/other/#function)           |
 | compressedTrace  | a compressed string version of the articulated trace      | string                                            |

+### Notes

+When produced using the `--raw` option, this data model uses `transactionPosition` instead of `transactionIndex`.
+When produced without `--raw`, the model uses `transactionIndex` to be consistent with all other models.

 ## TraceAction

 <!-- markdownlint-disable MD033 MD036 MD041 -->